Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Method

 where $\hat{x}_0$ and $x_0^{GT}$ denote the output and ground-truth segmentation masks, respectively.
 HD measures the distance between the surfaces of the predicted tumor volumes and the surfaces of the ground-truth tumor volumes.
 To reduce the impact of outliers, the 95th percentile Hausdorff distance (HD95) is often preferred, calculated as follows:

 where $d(x,y)$ denotes the Euclidean distance between points $x$ and $y$, and $P_{95}$ is an operator extracting the 95th percentile.
 Furthermore, sensitivity and specificity are also widely utilized metrics.
 Specificity measures the true negative rate, indicating the model's ability to correctly identify non-tumor regions, while sensitivity measures the model's ability to accurately segment tumor regions.
-Balancing these metrics is vital for a reliable and accurate tumor segmentation model.
 Sensitivity and specificity are calculated as follows:

 where $TP$, $TN$, $FP$, and $FN$ represent numbers of true positives, true negatives, false positives, and false negatives, respectively.
+To better illustrate the false classification rates for each method, we also reported the FPR and FNR as follows:

+Balancing false positive and false negative errors is vital for a reliable and accurate tumor segmentation model.
+All metrics were computed based on the segmentation results in 3D volumes with size of $144 \times 144 \times 144$.